 Snakes eat whatever animals they find in their habitats.
-In deserts, these animals include rodents, lizards, birds, smaller snakes, and frogs.
+These animals include rodents, lizards, birds, smaller snakes, and frogs in deserts.
 Snakes only eat meat, sometimes also eating the eggs of the animals they prey upon.

 Snakes Are Obligate Carnivores

 All snakes are obligate carnivores, which means they only eat meat.

 Like most predators, there are no vegetarian snakes.

 Whatever plant matter they ingest is just remnants from the stomachs of their prey.